Signs and Symptoms

 See your doctor regularly.
 Your doctor can monitor your symptoms, prescribe medications, and recommend therapies.

-Ask your doctor about your treatment options if you’re experiencing any new or worsening symptoms.
+Ask your doctor about your other treatment options if you are experiencing any new or worsening symptoms.

 Get the help and support you need.
 Ask friends and family to help out when symptoms flare.
 You may also wish to contact or visit the websites of heart health advocacy organizations.
-They may be able to provide more information about HCM and connect you to patient support groups.
+They may be able to direct you to more information about HCM and connect you to patient support groups.

 If you have been diagnosed with obstructive HCM and have symptoms, talk to your doctor about a prescription treatment option that may be right for you.